xyliatgithub/EN650.601/assignment2/module1/README.md

 sudo openssl ca -in <csr_location> -out <certificate_location> -days 3650
 ```

-If you used sftp to transfer CSR, it is probably located at "~", thus, the command should look like:
+If you used sftp to transfer CSR, it is probably located at the home directory, thus, the command should look like:

 ```sh
 sudo openssl ca -in ~/jhuws.csr -out ~/jhuws.crt -days 3650